 The Monuments Men: Allied heroes, Nazi thieves, and the greatest treasure hunt in history by Robert M. Edsel

 Me Before You by Jo Jo Moyes A love story for this generation, this book brings to life two people who couldn't have less in common.
 A heartbreakingly romantic novel that asks, "What do you do when making the person you love happy also means breaking your own heart?"

 Wild: from lost to found on the Pacific Crest Trail by Cheryl Strayed 921 STRAYED A powerful, blazingly honest memoir: the story of an eleven-hundred-mile solo hike that broke down a young woman reeling from catastrophe-- and built her back up again.

 Orphan Train by Christina Baker Kline 278 p.
 A powerful tale of upheaval and resilience, second chances, and unexpected friendship, set between 1854 and 1929, when the "orphan trains" ran regularly from cities on the East Coast to the farmlands of the midwest.

 Lucky Day Collections at the Carver County Libraries!

 Thanks to the Friends of the Chanhassen Library, current popular books can be instantly borrowed on a first come-first served basis at the Chanhassen Library.
-The “Lucky Day” collection, located close to the new fiction and staff recommendation shelves, is a browsing collection of high-demand titles for people visiting the Chanhassen Library.
+The “Lucky Day” collection is a browsing collection of high-demand titles for people visiting the Library.
 Visitors will have the opportunity to avoid long wait periods for these titles and have a “Lucky Day” experience.
 The books in this collection are chosen by staff to match the local community’s reading tastes in popular, high-demand titles.
-To help keep a supply of titles available for Chanhassen Library visitors to check out and enjoy, a few special borrowing conditions have been applied to this collection:
+To help keep a supply of titles available for Library visitors to check out and enjoy, a few special borrowing conditions have been applied to this collection: